-Community Service Districts are independent special districts governed under CSD law (Government Code \S 61000 - 61850).
+Community Service Districts are independent special districts governed under CSD law (Government Code § 61000 - 61850).
 A CSD can be authorized to provide a wide variety of services to unincorporated areas including domestic water, wastewater, garbage collection, security, fire protection, public recreation, street lighting, and many others.
 CSDs are governed by a board of directors, all of whom are elected at large.

-Hyampom CSD is authorized to provide fire protection, rescue, and emergency medical services, ambulance services, and public recreation services.
-Recreation services are authorized but are not provided at this time.
-All other remaining services, facilities, functions or powers enumerated in the District's principal act but not identified in the formation resolution are considered "latent," meaning that they are authorized by the principal act under which the District was formed but are not being exercised.
+Hyampom CSD is authorized to provide fire protection, rescue, and emergency medical services, and ambulance services.
+Public recreation services were authorized by LAFCo in 1987 but are not provided at this time1.
+All other remaining services, facilities, functions or powers enumerated in the District's principal act but not identified in the formation resolution or later activated by LAFCo are considered "latent," meaning that they are authorized by the principal act under which the District was formed but are not being exercised.
 Activation of these latent powers and services requires LAFCo authorization in accordance with Government Code Section 56824.10 et seq.